Hakuhō period: History of art

 Hakuhō is conventionally used to identify a broad historical and artistic period of the late seventh century and early eighth century.
 The term is primarily used in art history and is thought to have been introduced at the 1910 Japan–British Exhibition.

 In general historical contexts, the Asuka period is understood as overlapping the Hakuhō period; and the Hakuhō can be construed as having been followed by a Tempyō period in art history.
 The Hakuhō period was marked by the rapid expansion of Buddhism and its dissemination throughout Japan.
 Artistically the period was influenced directly by the Sui and Tang dynasties, and influenced indirectly by Gupta art from India.

 Beginning with the Taika Reforms, the period saw a shift towards more structured, more bureaucratic forms of government, based largely on Chinese models.
 The first "permanent" Imperial capital was established at Fujiwara-kyō in 694.
-Though the capital was moved again only sixteen years later, this represented an important step in the development of the Yamato state, the seat of power of which had been quite transitory and nomadic up until this point.
-The decades of the Hakuhō period also saw many other major developments in political structure and in culture, including the introduction of writing and development of calligraphy in Japan.
+Though the capital was moved again only sixteen years later, this represented an important step in the development of the Yamato state, the seat of power which had been quite transitory and nomadic up until this point.
+The decades of the Hakuhō period also saw many other major developments in political structure and in culture, including the introduction of writing and the development of calligraphy in Japan.
 Chinese characters had been seen and used in Japan for centuries prior, but it was during the 7th century that, as one scholar describes it, "writing and the art of its production—or calligraphy—has a sudden and spectacular flowering".

-Art and architecture
+Art and Architecture

 The term "Hakuhō period" is chiefly applied in discussions of architecture, sculpture, and painting.

-Hundreds of Buddhist temples were built in the Hakuhō period, including Kawara-dera, Daikandai-ji and Yakushi-ji in Fujiwara-kyō, in styles showing considerable Tang-dynasty China influence.
+Hundreds of Buddhist temples were built in the Hakuhō period, including Kawara-dera, Daikandai-ji, and Yakushi-ji in Fujiwara-kyō, in styles showing considerable Tang-dynasty China influence.
 Wakakusa-dera, which had burnt down in 670, was also rebuilt at this time as Hōryū-ji, showing the same stylistic influences.
-When Baekje was ruined in 660, The refugee was naturalized in Japan.
-And they played a major role in designing and constructing these temples, and taught and trained their Japanese counterparts.
+Following Baekje's ruin in 660, many refugees were naturalised in Japan.
+And they played a major role in designing and constructing these temples, teaching and training their Japanese counterparts.

-At the time, stone and bronze were the chief media used for Buddhist statues in Japan, and would remain so on the continent for quite some time to come; however, in Japan, the wood carved statues which would come to dominate in later centuries began to appear as early as the Hakuhō period.
+At the time, stone and bronze were the chief media used for Buddhist statues in Japan, and would remain so on the continent for quite some time to come.
+However, in Japan, the wood carved statues which would come to dominate in later centuries began to appear as early as the Hakuhō period.